-Scope C Content Please explain Row 1 Company- Cowide by wide by recommendation of the company of commitments leyond egulatory ompliance Recognition of ne overall mportance of orests and other natural ecosystems Description of orest risk ommodities, 100% of our suppliers are required to comply with our Supplier Code of Conduct, which was implemented prior to 2017 and remains in effect on a continuous basis into the foreseeable future.
+Scope Content Please explain

+Row Company- Commitments 100% of our suppliers are required to comply with our Supplier Code of Conduct, which was implemented prior to 2017 and remains in effect on a continuous basis into the

+1 wide beyond foreseeable future.
 The Code states: suppliers will act in an environmentally responsible manner.
-At minimum, this means suppliers who follow applicable environmental laws and regulations and have the commitment as well as the ability to remediate any environmental problems they may cause.
-This includes compliance with regulations related to managing deforestation.
+At minimum, this means suppliers who follow applicable environmental laws and

+regulatory regulations and have the commitment as well as the ability to remediate any environmental problems they may cause.
+This includes compliance with regulations related to

+compliance managing deforestation.
 Each requirement within our Code of Conduct must be absolutely and continuously met with documentation.
-Our procurement team maintains continuous communication with direct suppliers via monthly calls and other touchpoints to discuss any issues.
-We maintain the right to inspect production facilities or review of the applicable documentation to ensure compliance with our Code.
-We provide guidance to our supplier regarding sub-contracting and require suppliers to replicate these standards down their supply chains.
-At the highest level, governance for responsible sourcing is managed through our Supplier Code of Conduct, outlining the basic expectations for doing business with Conagra Brands.
-For products and regions where we source ingredients with high deforestation risks, we implement context-specific sourcing policies to minimize impacts, such as sourcing only certified product or avoiding high-risk geographies.
-When taking action on ingredient or packaging material specific issues, we take a collaborative approach, with our technical experts working hand-in-hand with category managers in Enterprise Procurement.
-We tallor our management approach to compliment the influence and relationships we have in our supply chain.
+Our procurement team maintains continuous

+Recognition of communication with direct suppliers via monthly calls and other touchpoints to discuss any issues.
+We maintain the right to inspect production facilities or review of the applicable

+the overall documentation to ensure compliance with our Code.
+We provide guidance to our suppliers regarding sub-contracting and require suppliers to replicate these standards down their

+importance of supply chains.
+At the highest level, governance for responsible sourcing is managed through our Supplier Code of Conduct, outlining the basic expectations for doing business with

+forests and Conagra Brands.
+For products and regions where we source ingredients with high deforestation risks, we implement context-specific sourcing policies to minimize impacts, such as

+other natural sourcing only certified product or avoiding high-risk geographies.
+When taking action on ingredient or packaging material specific issues, we take a collaborative approach, with our

+ecosystems technical experts working hand-in-hand with category managers in Enterprise Procurement.
+We tailor our management approach to compliment the influence and relationships we

+Description of have in our supply chain.
 For example, where we have direct relationships with suppliers, we work with each individually to enact change.
-In instances where we're managing responsible sourcing issues embedded further in our supply chain, we often leverage the expertise and influence of NGO or ind
+In instances where we're managing

+forest risk responsible sourcing issues embedded further in our supply chain, we often leverage the expertise and influence of NGO or industry associations to drive change in the

+commodities, marketplace.

+parts of the

+business, and

+stages of

+value-chain

+covered by the

+policy

+List of

+timebound

+milestones

+and targets

+Description of

+forests-related

+performance

+standards for

+direct

+operations

+Other, please

+specify

+(Environmental

+responsibility

+and

+compliance)